Feminism in France: Other rights for women

 Olga Petit, born Scheina Lea-Balachowsky and also referred to as Sonia Olga Balachowsky-Petit, became the first female lawyer in France on 6 December 1900.

 Marital power (puissance maritale) was abolished in 1938.
 However, the legal repeal of the specific doctrine of marital power does not necessarily grant married women the same legal rights as their husbands (or as unmarried women) as was notably the case in France, where the legal subordination of the wife (primarily coming from the Napoleonic Code) was gradually abolished with women obtaining full equality in marriage only in the 1980s.

 Second-wave feminism

+War years

+The Union des femmes françaises had its origins in France during the Second World War.
+Women's committees of the French Resistance were born of the grassroots Resistance committees created by Danielle Casanova.
+These women's committees gradually took shape at local levels, then at the regional and inter-regional level.
+They were regrouped within the Union des femmes françaises in the zone occupée and the Union des femmes de France in the zone libre.
+The leaders were Josette Dumeix, then Maria Rabaté for the northern zone, after the arrest of Danielle Casanova and Marcelle Barjonet. and Simone Bertrand in the zone libre.

 Post-war period

 Women were not allowed to become judges in France until 1946.

 During the baby boom period, feminism became a minor movement, despite forerunners such as Simone de Beauvoir, who published The Second Sex in 1949.

 The Second Sex is a detailed analysis of women's oppression and a foundational tract of contemporary feminism.
 It sets out a feminist existentialism which prescribes a moral revolution.
 As an existentialist, de Beauvoir accepted Jean-Paul Sartre's precept that existence precedes essence; hence "one is not born a woman, but becomes one".
 Her analysis focuses on the social construction of Woman as the Other, this de Beauvoir identifies as fundamental to women's oppression.
 She argues that women have historically been considered deviant and abnormal, and contends that even Mary Wollstonecraft considered men to be the ideal toward which women should aspire.
 De Beauvoir argues that for feminism to move forward, this attitude must be set aside.

 Married French women obtained the right to work without their husband's consent in 1965.
 The Neuwirth Law legalized birth control in 1967, but the relative executive decrees were blocked for a couple years by the conservative government.